 - 15 leg squats.
 Keeping your legs hip-width apart and your back flat, slowly bend your hips and knees until your thighs are parallel to the floor.
 Return to starting position.

 - 15 shoulder raises.
 Stand straight with your feet about hip-width apart.
 Hold the weights in your hands by your sides.
 Exhale and lift your arms out to your sides to about the level of your shoulders.
-DO NOT bend your wrists.
+Do not bend your wrists.
 Lower slowly.

 - 15 bicep curls.
-Stand with a weight in 1 hand.
+Stand with a weight in one hand.
 Keep your back straight.
 Slowly bend your elbow and bring your hand with the weight up toward your shoulder with your palms facing up.
 Keep your elbows at your sides.
 Release and repeat on the other side.
 You can also do both arms at the same time.

 - 12 to 15 bent-knee pushups.
 Start on your hands and knees.
 Your hands should be right under your shoulders with your fingertips pointing forward.
 Keeping your body straight, slowly bend your elbows so your chest moves toward the floor.
-DO NOT let your back sag.
+Do not let your back sag.
 Press into your arms to push yourself back up.
 If it is too hard to do from the floor, you can stand up and do pushups off the wall or kitchen counter until you gain enough strength to move to the floor.

 - 15 crunches.
 Lie on your back with your feet flat and your knees bent.
 Your heels should be about a foot away from your butt.
 Cross your hands in front of your chest.
 Exhale, tighten your abdominal muscles, and slowly curl up so your head, shoulders, and upper back are off the mat.
-Keep your chin tucked close to your neck and your lower back on the flood.
+Keep your chin tucked close to your neck and your lower back on the floor.
 Hold for a moment and then release.

 Start by doing 1 round of this workout.
-As you get stronger, repeat this full cycle two 2 or three 3 times.
+As you get stronger, repeat this full cycle 2 or 3 times.
 To add an extra challenge, do 30 seconds of jumping jacks or running in place between each exercise.

 You can do circuit training with any exercises you choose.
 Just be sure to hit all major muscle groups.
-If you DO NOT have weights, choose exercises that use your own body weight, such as squats and pushups.
+If you do not have weights, choose exercises that use your own body weight, such as squats and pushups.
 You can also use resistance bands.
 The idea is to keep moving and to work muscles from different areas.